Comparisons12 min read

 Clean, simple interface Limited integrations

-Transparent data practices No API for automation
+Clear data practices No API for automation

-Generous free tier Mobile app is underwhelming
+Generous free tier Mobile app needs work

 Great for non-native English writers Spices feature needs fact-checking